-For information on how you can make a gift of materials that will support the information and scholarly needs of our students, faculty, staff, please contact Nettie Baker via email or at 972-721-4031.
+For information on how you can make a gift of materials that will support the information and scholarly needs of our students, faculty, staff, please contact Austin Westervelt-Lutz, Assistant Vice President for Development via email or at 972-721-5148.

 The Library greatly appreciates donations of funds in support of the Library's continued excellence.
 Your financial support of the Library contributes to the students and teaching mission at The University of Dallas.
 Whatever the amount, your generosity allows us to maintain and expand our collections and services.

 Benefactors can make lasting donations to the Cowan - Blakley Memorial Library by establishing collection endowments.
 The principal of the endowment remains intact, and a percentage of the earned income is used by the Library annually.
 You may name a collection endowment for yourself, or you may honor or memorialize a family member or friend.
 If requested, a bookplate is placed in all items acquired with an endowment's income.
-The Cowan - Blakley Memorial Library has established $10,000 as the minimum gift for the endowment account.
+For more information and assistance creating an endowment, please visit the Office of Development and University Relations.